 Aleks Cabot: email@example.com Counsellor (Monday - Friday)

-Any concerns regarding any of the above, please feel free to contact your child’s Homeroom teacher or House Leader.
+If you have any concerns regarding your child and their wellbeing at school, please feel free to contact your child’s homeroom teacher or House Leader.

 Following are a few tips to help support your child during the waves of stress throughout the year.

 Looking after their wellbeing;

 There are some great free apps available that can also help with any issues with sleeping, (iSleep Easy or Pzizz).
 If they are unable to relax or want to try meditation or mindfulness, download Smiling Mind.

 There are also simple things they might be able to do at home - read, try a new hobby or skill, get creative with arts and crafts, baking/cooking, take a bubble bath, watch a favourite TV show or movie.
 These can also be used as rewards.

 A range of organisations are also available for young people to call, email, chat online or visit for more information and resources: